SCART: Device control

 SCART allows a connected device to bring it in and out of standby mode or to switch it to the AV channel.
-A VCR or other playback device will optimally power on when a cassette is inserted, power on the TV (or switch it to video mode) and then start playing immediately if the cassette's write protection tab is absent.
+A VCR or other playback device will optimally power on when a cassette is inserted, power on the TV (or switch it to video mode) and then start playing immediately if the cassette write protection tab is absent.
 When turned off, the VCR will ask the TV to power off, which it will do if it had been powered on by the VCR's request and if it remained in video mode.
 Only some TVs will do this—most only implement automatic switching to and from the SCART input.

 The same signal can be used by a satellite receiver or set-top box to signal a VCR that it is supposed to start and stop recording ("pin 8 recording").
 This configuration usually requires that the VCR be farther from the TV than the source, so the signal usually travels "down".

-SCART also supports automatic widescreen switching.
-This is an extension of the functionality of a pin which previously only indicated to the TV that an external signal should be displayed.
-Ideally, a widescreen source should offer three operating modes in order to deal with widescreen signals: